 Observations of death/ disease were mainly recorded for trees.
 A certain amount of tree death/disease can be a natural part of a healthy woodland ecosystem.
 Dead trees can provide needed habitat for wildlife.
-When death/disease is in excessive amount then there is a potential for significant negative impacts on the woodlands.
+When death/disease is in excessive amount then there is a potential for a significant negative impacts on the woodlands.
 Indicators could be disease, disturbance or other issues such as a change in drainage patterns.

 It was observed that a significant amount of woodland sites contained many dead and dying ash trees.
+The findings of this are shown on map 22.
 This is likely the sign of a City wide infestation of Emerald Ash Borer insects.
-The findings of the degree of death/disease within the woodlots are shown on map 22.